 | |||

-| Home > Language Extensions > Standard C++ language extensions > Read/write constants | |||
+Home > Language Extensions > Standard C++ language extensions > Read/write constants |

 A linkage specification for external constants indicates that a constant can be dynamically initialized or have mutable members.

-The use of "C++:read/write" linkage is
+The use of "C++:read/write"

-only necessary for code compiled with --apcs /rwpi.
+only necessary for code compiled with --apcs /rwpi

 If you recompile existing code with this option, you must change